scala/docs.scala-lang/conduct.md

 cause for rude behavior.
 On the flip side, if someone is suggesting concepts that go beyond your basic understanding, patiently asking for more information is the right way to go.
 In all interactions, treat each other with respect.

+A few examples for clarification.

+Abusive language, such as:

+> F*** you

+is never welcome.
+The same goes for personal attacks like the following:

+> It's obvious you're a troll.

+Snide comments, like the following:

+> You really haven't comprehended anything I'm saying.

+are generally unhelpful.
+What you could have said:

+> I think perhaps my point was unclear.
+Let's rehash:

 ## (2) Be Courteous